English name: Slender Worm Snake (aka: “Large Blind Snake”, “Doi Pui Blind Snake”)

 Thai name: Ngu-din Doi Pui

 Description: To 28cm long.
 May appear to be a worm at first glance, but can be distinguished by its scales, dry skin, eyes, and flicking tongue.
-Of average girth for a blind snake.
+Slender even for a blind snake, with a body length 50-60 times greater than the body diameter.
 Scales are small and shiny.
 Has distinct eye and a sharp spine on end of tail.
 Body is light brown to brownish-black.
 Underbelly is pale brown, with snout to chin and anal area white or cream.

-Similar Species: Brahminy Blind Snake has a less distinct eye.
+Similar Species: Brahminy Blind Snake has a less distinct eye and is not quite as slender.
 A midbody scale count might be necessary to tell them apart.

-White-headed Blind Snake is more slender with a smaller eye and pale head.
+White-headed Blind Snake is even more slender with a smaller eye and pale head.

 Flower’s Blind Snake is creamy yellow from the snout to the chin and has a blunt tail with no sharp spine.

 Diard’s Blind Snake is longer and more robust, but scale counts might be necessary for a definitive identification.

 Mueller’s Blind Snake is larger and has a cream-to-white belly.

 Blind snake species are difficult to distinguish from each other, so if you need more specific identifying markers you should use this key to the blind snakes in Thailand.